lue-bird/elm-bounded-nat/code_of_conduct.md

 ## Enforcement

-Report unacceptable behavior by contacting indique.
+Report unacceptable behavior by contacting lue-bird.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other